mugli/learning-graphql/workshopper/exercises/querying_with_field_aliases_and_fragments/problem.md

-# Querying with Field Aliases & Fragments
+# Part 3: Querying with Field Aliases & Fragments

 We have seen basic query with parameters.
 Let's get into deeper water.